FOOT & ANKLE SPECIALISTS

-Cary Orthopaedics’ foot and ankle doctors focus not only on treating the symptoms of foot & ankle injuries, but in understanding the underlying cause of the pain.
+Cary Orthopaedics’ foot and ankle specialists focus not only on treating the symptoms of foot and ankle injuries but on understanding the underlying cause of the pain.
 We diagnose and treat a wide array of conditions, and we strive to educate our patients on the benefits of strengthening and stretching the feet and making proper shoe and insole selections.

 Pain can also be reduced with a boot walker to allow a more normal gait.
-Once healing takes place it will be important to identify the mechanical causes and insure that changes to these stressful factors be addressed.
-If needed, physicians may recommend anti-inflammatory medications, ice and heat applications, and possibly weight loss.
+Once healing takes place it will be important to identify the mechanical causes and ensure that changes to these stressful factors be addressed.

-In the event of an acute severe injury or pain that worsens over time, surgery may be necessary to prevent or stabilize chronic conditions.
+In the event of an acute severe injury or pain that continues over time, foot and ankle surgery may be necessary to prevent or stabilize chronic conditions.
 Our foot and ankle surgeons have extensive experience and perform many different types of surgical treatments for these conditions.

 Ankle replacement surgery, also known as ankle arthroplasty, is a type of joint replacement surgery where the ankle joint is replaced with an artificial implant.
 Your ankle specialist will remove the damaged parts of your ankle and replace them with artificial components that work together and move like your natural joint.